 While investments such as stocks and bonds are widely available to the everyday investor, some alternative investments such as real estate have historically only been available to accredited investors.
 However, with the advent of technology-based platforms like Groundfloor which open up access to real estate investment opportunities to everyone, regular investors can more easily diversify their portfolios across more investment categories, which can help build and safeguard wealth.

 Within Asset Classes

 Additionally, alternative investing platforms with low minimum investments have arisen to help ease the financial burden of diversification.
 Groundfloor's real estate investment platform, for example, has a minimum investment size of just $10 per project, which enables meaningful diversification for everyone, on any budget.
-With an investing budget of $1,000, for example, investors can diversify into as many as 100 different projects of their choosing.
-If sorting through each individual loan isn't for you, Groundfloor's Investment Wizard tool can help you quickly locate available loans that fit your personal investing criteria, so diversification becomes a cinch.
+With an investment budget of $1,000, investors can diversify into as many as 100 different projects of their choosing.
+If sorting through each loan isn't for you, Groundfloor's Investment Wizard tool can help you quickly locate available loans that fit your investing criteria, so diversification becomes a cinch.

 Diversification is a powerful tool to help mitigate risk and achieve steady returns within your portfolio.
 As the financial and investing world becomes increasingly accessible to everyday investors through the power of technology, it is easier than ever to take advantage of the variety of diversification strategies available to help you build and preserve wealth.

 Ready to add real estate to your investment portfolio?
-Groundfloor provides a marketplace of residential real estate projects to choose among to build your own custom portfolio of private real estate investments, starting with just $10 per project.
+Groundfloor provides a marketplace of residential real estate projects to choose from to build your custom portfolio of private real estate investments, starting with only $1000 to get started, and invest in $10 increments.
 Join today to take advantage of the power of real estate in your investment portfolio.